AndrovT/DarkSouls-TAS/README.md

 >>> recording = KeySequence.record(start_delay=10, button_wait=True)
 ```

-Reload the savefile and highlight the save then
+Reload the savefile and highlight the save then execute the commands.
+Skip the wait for IGT to change so it can open the save.
 ```
->>> recording.execute(
+>>> recording.execute(skip_wait=True)
 ```